 There are four major categories of friction of distance functions:

 - Linear effects of distance (2).
 Transport costs are increasing proportionally to distance.
-Fuel consumption can be included in this category since it is a direct function of the distance traveled.
-For reasons of simplicity, a step-wise approach is often used to establish transport rates by using administrative units as distance units.
+Fuel consumption can be included in this category since it directly affects the distance traveled.
+For simplicity, a step-wise approach is often used to establish transport rates by using administrative units as distance units.

 - Non-linear effects of distance (3).
 Freight distribution costs are growing in a non-linear fashion with distance from the terminal or the distribution center, particularly because of empty back-hauls (a).
-Inversely, international air transportation costs are not usually much higher than regional air transportation costs because long haul planes have more capacity and fuel efficiency (b).
+Inversely, international air transportation costs are not usually higher than regional air transportation costs because long-haul planes have more capacity and fuel efficiency (b).

 - Intermodal transport chain (4).
 A combination of linehaul and terminal costs where transshipment costs at terminals (e.g. ports and airports) increase the friction of distance as efforts must be spent at loading or unloading when passing from one mode to another.